-The lever on the left side of the steering column controls the turn signal with lane change feature, the head lamp high/low beam toggle as well as the cruise control functions.
+The lever on the left side of the steering column controls the turn signal with lane change feature, as well as the Head lamp high/low beam toggle as well as the windshield wiper and washer fluid dispersal.

 The turn signal lever has two off-center positions, one positions upward (for right) and one downward (for left).
 To signal a turn, move the lever all the way up or down.
 These are latching positions.
 The lever will stay in one of these positions until the steering wheel returns back to center as the turn is complete.